 Weekly homework, assigned but not graded for credit due to problems in the past, will be essential to your understanding of the course.
 There will be a few in-class quizzes that will count as 5-10% of your grade.
 The lowest of your quiz scores will be dropped.
 Because of this policy, no make-up quizzes will be given except in the case of extended absence.
 You should show all your work on quizzes and tests.
 The quizzes will rely only on hand calculations, but results of machine computations will be acceptable in all test problems in place of hand computation; "show your work" in this case means writing down the computation you asked the machine to do and giving the result of this computation.
 (You WILL NOT have the opportunity to attach a printout of your computer computations!)

-As in the past, the grading scales for this course will be approximately A: 85%-100%; B: 65%-85%; and C: 50%-65%.
+In the past, the grading scales for this course have been approximately A: 85%-100%; B: 65%-85%; and C: 50%-65%, and it is expected the grading scales for this course will be similar.

 Some Important Dates